"Did you see the 29-hour long playtest video?" Bridget, our community manager, turned to ask me a few weeks ago.

 So yeah, I'd still like to play it a bit more.

 Ready to dive in and get some real player feedback on your game?
-Start a free trial playtest today.
+Create an account to start a free trial!

 Check out this Jelly Splash playtest video to see what's possible with PlaytestCloud.